ggrammar/100slices.pizza/posts/synthetic_facts_in_ansible.md

 ## Synthetic Facts in Ansible

-> Heads up!
-The code examples in this article use fancy curly brackets `⦃` and `⦄`, instead of curly brackets that would actually compile, `{` and `}`.
-If I use the normal curly brackets, GitHub Pages tries to render them, and all of my wonderful code examples disappear!

 Let's say you're running a database.
 It's 2021, and graph databases are popular, so let's say it's ArangoDB.
 The database is storing all of your most sensitive... graphs... so you want it to bind to a private IP address: